 The Southern Baptist Theological Seminary is an accredited school recognized by the Veterans Administration.
 Through the Veterans Administration, entitled veterans may receive financial assistance for education.
-Since eligibility criteria and benefits are different for each veterans' educational assistance program, including veterans' vocational rehabilitation, potential students should contact the Veterans Administration Regional Office to determine eligibility prior to enrolling in seminary.
+Since eligibility criteria and benefits are different for each veterans' educational assistance program, including veterans' vocational rehabilitation, potential students should contact the Veterans

+Administration Regional Office to determine eligibility prior to enrolling in seminary.

 A potential student who wishes to receive veterans' benefits must be certified.
 To be certified, that potential student must apply to the seminary, meet all admissions criteria, be accepted as a student, and register for classes.
-Once he or she has done so, the Office of Academic Services of Southern Seminary will contact the Veterans Administration Regional Office and indicate that the person is certified, is enrolled, and is pursuing an approved program of education.
+Once he or she has done so, the Office of Academic Records will contact the Veterans Administration Regional Office and indicate that the person is certified, enrolled, and pursuing an approved program of education.

-Questions concerning veterans' benefits should be directed to the Office of Academic Services.
+Questions concerning veterans' benefits should be directed to the Office of Academic Records.